videlalvaro/videlalvaro.github.io/_posts/2014-03-19-the-power-algorithm.md

 There's a very well known algorithm for calculation powers, that is _x to the power of n_ or simply: `x^n`.
-Donald Knuth presents the algorithm in section 4.6.3 of TAOCP under the section _Evaluation of Powers_.
+Donald Knuth presents the algorithm in section 4.6.3 _Evaluation of Powers_ of TAOCP.

 The naïve way to implement this algorithm would be to multiply `x` by itself `n` times, but of course the idea is to provide an algorithm